cube-drone/rt0/players-guide/src/player/introduction.md

 If you are a deep believer in these concepts, either out of religious aversion to them, or spiritual attraction to them, elements of this game may not be up your alley.

+## Contribution:

+Remaining Teenagers: Zero is an open RPG.
+It is released under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+Source code for this book is available on [GitHub](https://github.com/cube-drone/rt0).